documatt/sphinx-doc-template/docs/source/usage.md

 ### build

 Build single builder and language.
-If not specified in commandline argument, default builder and language.
+If not specified on the commandline, it uses default builder and language.

 Build to default builder and language: